Sam Phillipou

 Sam Phillipou (born 18 September 1974) is a former Australian rules footballer who played for Footscray in the Australian Football League (AFL) in 1995.
-He was recruited from the Woodville-West Torrens Football Club in the South Australian National Football League (SANFL) with the 29th selection in the 1992 AFL Draft.
-He staying in South Australia for two years, before signing a two-year contract with Footscray at the end of the 1994 season.
+He was recruited from the Woodville-West Torrens Football Club in the South Australian National Football League (SANFL) with the 29th selection in the 1992 AFL draft.
+He played in South Australia for two years, before signing a two-year contract with Footscray at the end of the 1994 season.
 However, he was delisted at the end of the 1995 season, and returned to South Australia.